devanshu0987/FiniteStateMachineExecutor/README.md

     }
     ```
 - `ExecutionContext` stores information in serialized format because later, we can persist these contexts in a database and make the executions durable between each transitions.
 For now, we will use in-memory data structures to house this data.
+- There are 2 types of executions:
+    - `Initialize` an operation.
+For example setting `v1` and `v2` in our sum example to 0 and 0 and EMIT `Execute` instruction by setting `next_state_to_execute`.
+    - `Execute` an operation: Finding the transition function associated with `next_state_to_execute` and executing it.
+Figure out if it was error or success.
+If success, we return next state to execute.
+Later EMIT this info as another `Execute` instruction if necessary.
 - Potential flow
   - `serialized_execution_context` is present with `Executor`.
 We can retrieve it from DB or any other source.
 It is just serialized string representing what we need to execute.
   -  We pass this to `ExecutionContext::new` to perform validation on the serialized data and generate `ExecutionContext`.